 Angelika Arutyunova is Program Director for Feminist Movement Building Area at Association for Women’s Rights in Development (AWID).
 In this role she played instrumental role in organizing program for the AWID’s 13th International Feminist Forum in Bahia, Brazil, in 2016.
 Prior to that role, Angelika managed Resourcing Women’s Rights program and co-authored several action-research reports such as Watering the Leaves, Starving the Roots: The Status of Financing for Women’s Rights Organizing and Gender Equality and New Actors, New Money, New Conversations Angelika also oversaw AWID’s project on Annotated Bibliography on Women’s Rights and Transitions to Democracy and was part of the founding team of FRIDA: Young Feminist Fund, where she currently serves as Advisor to the Board of Directors.
 Angelika previously worked for the Global Fund for Women as Program Director for Europe and CIS.
 Angelika is on Advisory Board of the Community Initiatives and Research – Central Asia (CIRCA) and Kohl: Journal for Body and Gender Research.

-Micah Bazant joined Forward Together as Artist-in-Residence in March 2017.
+Micah Bazant is Forward Together’s Artist-in-Residence.
 They bring more than 10 years experience making art in collaboration with social justice movements.
 Prior to coming on staff, Micah worked as a freelance graphic designer, artist and art director.
 They are especially proud of their work on the Trans Day of Resilience Art Project, with Forward Together and trans justice organizations across the country on the Trans Day of Resilience Art Project.
 In 2016, Micah initiated the Trans Life and Liberation Art Series, celebrating the existence and resistance of trans activists and artists of color across the U.S. They love drawing, growing and eating food, animal-related adventures, and speculative fiction.
 See more of their work at micahbazant.com.